-A maker of watch and clockmakers' equipment based in the communist German Democratic Republic (GDR), the firm of Andrä & Zwingenberger was best known in the West for their late-model Boley-like 8 mm "WW" type lathes.
-These were manufactured from the 1950s until the late 1960s (or even 1970s) and were of heavier-than-normal construction with a 25 mm diameter bed - as distinct from the 19 or 20 mm used by G.Boley - and usually offered as a complete, boxed kit with motor and rubber-foot mounting plate at a bargain price - the aim being to acquire Western currency at almost any cost.
-Unlike most other watchmaker's lathes, a covering of paint (beautifully applied) was used on the headstock and tailstock - again mimicking the last of the Boley WW lathes made during the 1950s.
+Manufactured from the early 1950s, the lathes were of heavier-than-normal construction for a "Geneva" type, with a 25 mm diameter bed - as distinct from the 19 or 20 mm used by G.Boley - and usually offered as a complete, boxed kit with motor and rubber-foot mounting plate at a bargain price - the aim being to acquire Western currency at almost any cost.
+Unlike most other watchmaker's lathes, a covering of paint (beautifully applied) was used on the headstock and tailstock - again mimicking the last of the Boley lathes made during the 1950s.

-Marketed world-wide with distribution through the East German dealers Georg Jacob, it is, perhaps, unsurprising that the makers were tempted to stamp the end of the bed G. Boley - though as this was done with a lack of finesse, using heavy punching and thicker letters placed too close together the betrayal was all too obvious.
+Marketed world-wide, distribution was often through the East German dealers Georg Jacob and so, perhaps, unsurprisingly, the makers were tempted to stamp the end of the bed G. Boley - though as this was done with a lack of finesse, using heavy punching and thicker letters placed too close together, the betrayal was all too obvious.

-Probably only offered complete in a fitted box, accessories included: a screw-feed compound slide rest, self-centring 3-jaw chuck, faceplate with clamps, a set of wire, cone and fir-tree collets, box chuck, two tailstocks one to take runners (a set was supplied) and the other with a lever-action spindle, lapping attachment, wax chucks, flip-up hand T-rest, safety pulley for turning between centres and various arbors.
+Probably only offered complete in a fitted box, the basic and necessary accessories included: a screw-feed compound slide rest, self-centring 3-jaw chuck, faceplate with clamps, a set of wire, cone and fir-tree collets, box chuck, two tailstocks one to take runners (a set was supplied) and the other with a lever-action spindle, lapping attachment, wax chucks, flip-up hand T-rest, safety pulley for turning between centres and various arbors.

-Other accessories were also available including an ordinary ring-scroll 3-jaw chuck, a lever-feed compound slide rest and a kit of parts to convert the lathe into a precision drilling machine - this consisting of a stand into which the tailstock end of the bed was fitted, a round drilling table to fit into the tailstock and a 2-wheel jockey system to guide the drive belt from motor to spindle (all very much in the manner as also found with the English Coronet Ruby).
+Other extras were also available including an ordinary ring-scroll 3-jaw chuck, a lever-feed compound slide rest and a kit of parts to convert the lathe into a precision drilling machine - this consisting of a stand into which the tailstock end of the bed was fitted, a round drilling table to fit into the tailstock, jockey pulleys to fit on the back of the headstock and a bench-mounted 2-wheel jockey system to guide the drive belt from motor to spindle (all very much in the manner as also found with the English Coronet Ruby).

 Some recent observations by the owner of a used example include: